kulics/koral/book-en/basic-type.md

 a :obj = 1  # any type
 ```
 ## Nullable Type
-All types in this language can't be null by default, which can avoid null problems to a great extent.
+All types in this language can't be nil by default, which can avoid nil problems to a great extent.
 If a type is defined but not assigned, it will not be used.

 E.g: